armaanmittalweb/DSAPractice/README.md

 # DSAPractice
-Just Keeping a tab on what problems I solve daily in c++ :)
+Just Keeping a tab on what problems I solve daily in C++ :)